CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive due to naming specific tools (shellcheck, actionlint) and specific file types (shell scripts, GitHub Actions workflows).
-Unlikely to conflict with other linting or code quality skills.
+Highly distinctive by naming specific tools (shellcheck, actionlint) and specific file types (shell scripts, GitHub Actions workflows).
+Unlikely to conflict with general linting or code quality skills due to the narrow, well-defined scope.

 3 / 3